French-Noodles/French-Noodles/README.md

   <img height="180em" src="https://github-readme-stats.vercel.app/api/top-langs/?username=French-Noodles&theme=buefy&layout=compact" />
 </a>

-It says that there isnt too many commits and that i only use 100% python bec all my other repositories are private xD
+It says that there isnt too many commits and that i only use python and JavaScript bec all my other repositories are private

 <br/>